 I first poked around the Gent’s stuff, which I know sounds completely creepy – and let’s be honest, it is – but come on.
 A signed picture with J. Peterman!

 [A) Actor John O’Hurley is a West Hartford native and is around here quite often.
 B) I had absolutely no idea that J. Peterman was a real company and that their catalogs really were just like they were lampooned on Seinfeld.
 In fact, I’d argue they are worse now that I’ve spent 10 minutes there.]

-Into the office and Mr. Gent has an impressive collection of signed UConn basketballs; men and women.
+Into the office and Mr. Gent has an impressive collection of signed UConn basketballs; men’s and women’s.
 While I have no doubt they are authentic, I will never look at these things the same way after I became friends with someone who worked in the men’s basketball offices and told me half those signatures are phony-baloney.